hangle/Notecard/documents/DesignNotes/appearance.md

 <h3>The appearance.ini file.</h3>

+<p>The 'appearance.ini' file provides values to the script program. <br />
+It does not directly involve the Notecard program.
+The script <br />
+program uses the 'appearance.ini' to create the '.struct' files <br />
+that are employed by the Notecard program.    </p>

 <p>The  'appearance.ini' file,  consisting of key/value pairs. <br />
 These key/value pairs  change the default values for all <br />
 script files in a session.
 The following is an example of an <br />